microsoft/typespec/packages/website/src/docs/language-basics/operations.md

 op Delete(id: string): void;
 ```

-its signature can be reused like this
+its signature can be reused like this:

 ```cadl
 op deletePet is Delete;